Haggadah Pesach (Unit 1)

 [This may be different than what you’ve experienced at your seders where you may just read through the Haggadah.]

-2. Students review the table of contents in A Different Night, p.2-3 and make a note of their favorite elements.
+2. Students review the table of contents in their haggadot and make a note of their favorite elements.
 Where is singing, food, storytelling, etc.?
 It’s all in there!

-3. Review order on p.6 – sing through once (singing the lesson plan – practice singing the agenda on the board).
+3. Review the order of the Seder.
 So, the point is to expand on the elements not to sing the agenda!
 It’s the doing, not the talking about!
 (Mishna – say little, do much)

 4. Since we know that lesson plans always begin with goals/objectives and the Haggadah is meant to be viewed as a lesson plan, what do you think the goals for the Haggadah are?